arcticfoxrc/pennyfox/SETUP.md

     - Click the **Run** button (▶️) to execute the script.
     - This will fetch the last 100 emails from your Gmail account, scan them for expenses, and if any HDFC expenses are found, it will add them to Firestore.

+---

+## Post-Setup Instructions

+Congratulations!
+You have successfully completed the setup for Pennyfox.

+### Accessing the App

+You can now start using the application by navigating to `https://<your-project-id>.web.app` in your web browser.
+Replace `<your-project-id>` with the ID of your Firebase project.

+### Installing as a PWA

+For a more native experience, you can install Pennyfox as a Progressive Web App (PWA) directly from Google Chrome on both Android and iOS devices.

+### Automatic Expense Tracking

+The Google Apps Script you deployed will automatically run every hour.
+It will fetch new expense information from your Gmail account and securely add it to your Firebase database.

+### Important Next Steps

+1.  **Configure Tags:** Before you start, navigate to the **Settings** section within the app.
+You will need to add your own list of tags for categorizing expenses, as this is not pre-populated.
+This is a one-time setup.

+2.  **Bank Configuration:** Please note that the Configuration feature under Settings is still under development.
+By default, UPI and credit card expenses will be tracked automatically without any additional configuration.